Atrium Health Wake Forest Baptist

 Leading Collaborative Innovation

-Research and innovation are at the heart of Wake Forest Baptist Health’s work.
+Research and innovation are at the heart of Wake Forest Baptist’s work.

 Wake Forest Innovations, a commercialization enterprise of Wake Forest School of Medicine, is focused on advancing health care through new medical technologies and biomedical discovery.
 “Wake Forest Innovations is able to improve health through collaboration between industry and Wake Forest Baptist Medical Center’s faculty and staff,” says Dr. Freischlag.
 “Sharing expertise, knowledge, risk and reward at all stages of product research and development is helping us innovate in everything from mechanical tissue resuscitation to modulation therapeutics.”